Who Is This Credit Card Best For?

-- Limited on how you can use it: The card has some limitations in its terms and conditions, the most glaring of which is that you can’t use the card outside of the U.S. So if you’re planning a trip abroad, you’ll need to rely on other payment methods.
+- Limited on how you can use it: The card has some limitations in its terms and conditions, the two most glaring of which are that you can’t use it at automated fuel pumps and you can't use the card outside of the U.S. So if you’re planning a trip abroad, you’ll need to rely on other payment methods.
 The card also doesn’t allow balance transfers—of course, you likely wouldn’t want to do that anyway with such a high interest rate, but not having the option may be frustrating for some credit card users.

 - Low credit limit: The Total Visa Credit Card has a credit limit of $300.
 Just keep in mind your annual fee and any additional user fees will be charged to your first billing cycle.
 This leaves you with only $225 (or $196 if you choose to have an additional user on your card) in available credit.
 Your credit utilization rate—your card balance divided by its credit limit—is an important factor in your FICO credit score, and credit experts recommend keeping it as low as possible.
 You can request a credit limit increase after your first year with the card, but you’ll have to pay a fee of 20% of the increase amount.

 How to Get the Most Out of This Card

 The Total Visa Credit Card doesn’t offer rewards or perks, so if you have it, the best way to use it is to make purchases and pay them off by the due date each month so you can establish a positive payment history.
 While you can’t do anything about the fees, you can avoid the card’s high interest rate by paying the full balance every month.

 In most cases, though, you may be better off with a different credit card.